 In spite of these truly sobering developments, some are seeing rays of hope.
 Prices of solar photovoltaic panels have dropped considerably.
 Observers predicted in 2000 that wind-generated power worldwide would reach 30 GWatts by 2010; it exceeded 200 GWatts, and by 2014 it was 370 GWatts.
 These developments have led some, such as former U.S. Vice President Al Gore, to be cautiously optimistic.

 Nonetheless, there is still an enormous gap between current carbon consumption and where we need to be (some argue that we must zero out carbon emissions altogether, and soon).
-While solar photovoltaic and wind systems are a great boon for green energy, […]
+While solar photovoltaic and wind systems are a great boon for green energy, nonetheless they […]

 No Comments